-- 45. The Trust promote a culture in which all concerns about adults are dealt with appropriately.
-Staff within the Trust should give regard to the Trust's Whistleblowing Policy. - 46.
-Each school in the Trust should have clear whistleblowing policy and procedures for dealing with allegations against staff in place and refer cases to the relevant authorities, accordingly, including Low Level concerns. - 47.
-Allegations of abuse against any member of staff at one of the Trust's schools, including supply teachers, volunteers and contractors, must be reported to the Head teacher at the school. - 48.
-Allegations against a Head Teacher at a school in the Trust must be reported to the Chair of the School Governing Body and the Link Governor. - 49.
-The Trust recognises that children are capable of abusing their peers (child on child abuse).
+42. The Trust promote a culture in which all concerns about adults are dealt with appropriately.
+Staff within the Trust should give regard to the Trust's Grievance, and Whistleblowing Policies, plus Staff Code of Conduct policies.

+43. Each school in the Trust should have clear policies and procedures for dealing with allegations against staff in place and refer cases to the relevant authorities, accordingly, including Low Level concerns.

+44. Allegations of abuse against any member of staff at one of the Trust's schools, including supply teachers, volunteers and contractors, must be reported to the Head teacher at the school.

+45. Allegations against a Head Teacher at a school in the Trust must be reported to the Chair of the School Governing Body and the Link Governor.

+46. The Trust recognises that children are capable of abusing their peers (child on child abuse).
 The Trust follows the principle that all child-on-child abuse is unacceptable and will not be tolerated.
-Individual school's Child Protection Policy should include clear procedures which set out how the risk of child-on-child abuse, including Sexual Violence and Sexual Harassment, will be minimised and how any allegations will be investigated and dealt with at each school. - 50.
-Where there is a safeguarding concern, school leaders and School Governing Body members should ensure that all systems, processes and policies operate with the best interest of the child.
+Individual school's Child Protection Policy should include clear procedures which set out how the risk of child-on-child abuse, including Sexual Violence and Sexual Harassment, will be minimised and how any allegations will be investigated and dealt with at each school.

+47. Where there is a safeguarding concern, school leaders and School Governing Body members should ensure that all systems, processes and policies operate with the best interest of the child.

-Assurance and monitoring of compliance
+13. Assurance and monitoring of compliance

-- 51. Although the Board and School Governing Bodies cannot be involved in the operational management of safeguarding, they are assured of effective management through regular scrutiny and the receipt of monitoring reports highlighting issues and trends. - 52.
-Safeguarding is a standing agenda item at termly School Governing Body meetings and an opportunity for timely reporting and reviewing of safeguarding issues.
-It is also a termly standing item in senior leadership team meetings in the Harpur Trust Office (HTO). - 53.
-Informed by the school's Designated Safeguarding Lead, the Nominated Safeguarding Governor will report at least termly to the School Governing Body, using the Termly and Annual Safeguarding reports to the School Governing Body (Appendices 4.1 and 4.2), to enable the School Governing Body to consider any key issues, exceptions, trends and opportunities, and to ensure the effectiveness of the school's safeguarding processes. - 54.
-On behalf of the Board, the Schools Committee will review an annual safeguarding report, informed by the School Governing Body reports, to consider any key issues, exceptions, trends and opportunities across the Trust, to ensure the effectiveness of the Trust's overall safeguarding processes in its schools. - 55.
-To evidence appropriate assurance, School Governing Bodies, Schools Committee and the Board will make formal notes in the minutes of their meetings on discussions on safeguarding, including the annual review of safeguarding by the Board. - 56.
-The Chair of the school governing body and Head teacher of each school will bring any matters of significant concern to the attention of the Chair and Chief Executive of the Trust as soon as they arise.
+48. Although the Board and School Governing Bodies cannot be involved in the operational management of safeguarding, they are assured of effective management through regular scrutiny and the receipt of monitoring reports highlighting issues and trends.

+49. Safeguarding is a standing agenda item at termly School Governing Body meetings and an opportunity for timely reporting and reviewing of safeguarding issues.
+It is also a termly standing item in senior leadership team meetings in the Harpur Trust Office (HTO).

+50. Informed by the school's Designated Safeguarding Lead, the Nominated Safeguarding Governor will report at least termly to the School Governing Body, using the Termly Safeguarding report to the School Governing Body (Appendix 4)), to enable the School Governing Body to consider any key issues, exceptions, trends and opportunities, and to ensure the effectiveness of the school's safeguarding processes.

+51. On behalf of the Board, the Schools Committee will review an annual safeguarding report, informed by the School Governing Body reports, to assess any key issues, exceptions, trends and opportunities across the Trust, to ensure the effectiveness of the Trust's overall safeguarding processes in its schools.
+The Schools Committee will be asked to decide annually that it is assured that governance of safeguarding is working effectively in its schools.

+52. The Community Committee will also review safeguarding within the community programmes area annually and will be asked to decide that it is assured that governance of safeguarding is working effectively in the community programmes.
+Grant applicants will be asked to fill in the Safeguarding compliance checklist at Appendix 7.

+53. To evidence appropriate assurance, School Governing Bodies, Schools Committee, Community Committee and the Board will make formal notes in the minutes of their meetings on discussions on safeguarding, including the annual review of safeguarding by the Board.

+54. The Chair of the School Governing Body and Head Teacher of each school will bring any matters of significant concern to the attention of the Chair and Chief Executive of the Trust as soon as they arise.

-Annual review of safeguarding
+14. Annual review of safeguarding